emheron/ms-teams-active-chrome-extension/README.md

 Wiggle Teams is a simple Chrome extension designed to keep your Microsoft Teams status active when Teams is open in a browser tab.

-The extension works by simulating user actions such as mouse movements and clicks at defined intervals to prevent your status from going idle.
+The extension works by simulating user actions such as mouse movements, clicks, scrolling, and keyboard events at defined intervals to prevent your status from going idle.

 **Important:** This extension is intended for individual use, and users should follow their organization's policy regarding the use of such extensions.